 The income generated is notable- about £1,000,000 over the past seven years.
 The money goes to a charity called Duke of Cornwall’s Benevolent Fund, but the activities of this charity are entirely at the discretion of the Duke.
 It could be used for anything.
 There is no readily publicly available information on what it actually does.
 He is under no obligation to give this money to charity at all- he legally could refuse to do so tomorrow and spend it all on a holiday, if he so wished(!)

-Elsewhere in the UK (except the Duchy of Lancashire), Treasury Solicitors, a government department, deals with Bona Vacantia.
+Elsewhere in the UK (except the Duchy of Lancaster), Treasury Solicitors, a government department, deals with Bona Vacantia.
 This includes in lands forming part of the Crown estate.
 Treasury Solicitors manages Bona Vacantia in a very transparent fashion.

 As a matter of law, it goes directly to the public purse.
 It could not legally be squandered or embezzled.
 Essentially it is only the Duchy of Cornwall (or Lancaster) which could do so.
 Amalgamation with the Crown Estate would resolve this irregularity

 Despite what has been claimed, this is not an “ancient right” but has only existed in this form since 1925 (see the s.57(2) Administration of Estates Act 1925 for details).
 The Duchy previously claimed the right since the 17th century, although the fact it was written into law in the 20th century suggests the claim was ambiguous.
 The Duchy acquired powers in relation to the administration of dissolved companies as part of Bona Vacantia as recently as 2006 by s.1012(1) Companies Act 2006 (presumably by use of veto powers).

 Treasure Trove and Ancient Monuments